neuron1682/cross-lingual-phenotype-prediction/README.md

 **Run experiments:**

-First create a Docker environment with the provided Dockerfile
+-   Now create a Docker environment with the provided   Dockerfile

-or
-create a conda environment and install all required packages from  `requirements.txt`
+- the created datasets will be copied into the `pvc` folder of your docker image once started.

+Run the **hyperparameter optimisation**

-To run the hyperparameter optimisation for the **adapters**
+1) for the **adapters**
-run:

-`python experiments/src/xl_outcome_prediction_adapter/multilingual_adapter_hpo.py`
+ adjust paths and settings in `experiments/src/xl_outcome_prediction_adapter/multilingual_adapter_hpo.py` and execute the file.

-for the **baseline methods and other knowledge transfer methods** run:
+2) for the **baseline methods and other knowledge transfer methods** adjust paths and settings in `experiments/src/xl_outcome_prediction_adapter/multilingual_adapter_hpo.py` and execute the file.

-` python experiments/src/baselines/hpo_spanish_baseline.py`

-If no GPU is available `resources_per_trial` needs to be adjusted.